Starting and Operating a Farmers Market: Frequently Asked Questions

 Determining the feasibility of a new farmers market is crucial.
 Try to thoroughly evaluate the interest among local growers, consumers, businesses, government agencies and organizations before proceeding to the next step.
 Evaluate local retail competition and community demographics.
 To gain input from a wider audience and uncover unforeseen objections or support, place ads in local newspapers or hold public meetings.
 If time and funding permit, a formal feasibility study can be conducted.
 Starting a new market is generally justified if you have firm commitments from six growers and you expect to attract at least 100 customers on each market day.

 Clearly defining the market’s purpose or mission is perhaps the most important task for market organizers.
-Typically, farmers markets are created with the primary purpose of serving local growers and consumers, although it is widely recognized that farmers markets also help improve and revitalize downtowns and neighborhoods, provide a safe place for people to gather and socialize, and improve access to fresh food, among other things.
-However, a farmers market will not succeed unless growers are able to make a profit, despite the good intentions of market organizers to promote other goals.
+Typically, farmers markets are created with the primary purpose of serving local growers and consumers.
+It is also widely recognized that farmers markets help improve and revitalize downtowns and neighborhoods, provide a safe place for people to gather and socialize, and improve access to fresh food, among other benefits.
+However, a farmers market will not succeed unless growers are able to make a profit, despite the good intentions of market organizers in promoting other goals.

-For a detailed description of these and other important considerations, including a sample letter that can be revised and sent to potential vendors, see Starting a Seasonal Open-Air Market in Kansas: A Market Organizer’s Field Guide ,by Claire Homitzky and Jana Beckman.
+For a detailed description of these and other important considerations, including a sample letter that can be revised and sent to potential vendors, see Starting a Seasonal Open-Air Market in Kansas: A Market Organizer’s Field Guide (PDF), by Claire Homitzky and Jana Beckman.

 The importance of good rules and regulations cannot be overstated.
-Typically, the rules and regulations of a farmers market outline how the market will operate on a daily basis, define the rights and obligations of both the market and the vendor, and provide answers to the following questions:
+Farmers market rules and regulations typically outline how the market will operate on a daily basis, define the rights and obligations of both the market and the vendor, and provide answers to the following questions:

 - Who can sell at the market?